ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

 So, for our `addSpeaker` mutation, we create two types: `AddSpeakerInput` and `AddSpeakerPayload`.

-1. Add a class `AddSpeakerInput` to your project with the following code:
+1. Add a file `AddSpeakerInput.cs` to your project with the following code:

     ```csharp
     namespace ConferencePlanner.GraphQL